Submit an Entry

 - Work submitted must be original or you must have secured rights to submit it.

-- All winning entries receive one trophy.
-A maximum of one marketer and agency can be credited on the trophies given to the winning entries.
-The entry name, marketer and submitting agency will be engraved on the trophy.
+- Gold, silver and bronze winning entries each receive one trophy.
+A maximum of one brand and partner can be credited on the trophies.
+The entry name, brand and submitting party will be engraved on the trophy.

-- If your entry is a winner, you can purchase exact duplicate trophies.
-Sorry, no personalization available.
+- Winners can purchase exact duplicate trophies.
+Individual personalization available.

 The IAB reserves the right not to award categories which, in the judgment of the panel and administrators, did not elicit entries up to top industry standards.